ErikFortune/fgv/libraries/ts-music-metadata/etc/ts-music-metadata.api.md

     // @internal (undocumented)
     protected _byTitle: Map<string, TA[]>;
     get count(): number;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-music-metadata" does not have an export "AlbumKeys" find(want: Partial<Model.AlbumKeys>): Result<TA[]>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver find(want: Partial<Model.AlbumKeys>): Result<TA[]>;
     get(id: string): Result<TA>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-music-metadata" does not have an export "AlbumKeys" static normalizeAlbum<TA extends Model.IAlbum = Model.IAlbum>(album: TA): Model.AlbumKeys;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static normalizeAlbum<TA extends Model.IAlbum = Model.IAlbum>(album: TA): Model.AlbumKeys;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-music-metadata" does not have an export "AlbumKeys"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-music-metadata" does not have an export "AlbumKeys" static normalizeKeys(keys: Model.AlbumKeys): Model.AlbumKeys;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static normalizeKeys(keys: Model.AlbumKeys): Model.AlbumKeys;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-music-metadata" does not have an export "AlbumKeys"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-music-metadata" does not have an export "AlbumKeys" static normalizeKeys(keys: Partial<Model.AlbumKeys>): Partial<Model.AlbumKeys>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static normalizeKeys(keys: Partial<Model.AlbumKeys>): Partial<Model.AlbumKeys>;
 }